Aging and Dental Care

 Even if you don’t have dental coverage, you can receive free dental care from local dental schools.
 Your local United Way may also be able to direct you to low-cost or free dental care options.

-4. Healthy Habits Are Key
+4. Keep Healthy Habits

 Building healthy habits is key to dental health.
 Getting into a routine of flossing and brushing your teeth daily can help prevent many issues.
 Breaking bad habits can also make a huge difference.
 This includes smoking or eating lots of sugary and unhealthy food that can cause bacteria buildups and cavities.
 Getting into the routine of regular dental checkups can also be beneficial.